vueuse/vueuse/packages/core/useWebNotification/index.md

 category: Browser
 ---

-# useNotification
+# useWebNotification

 Reactive [Notification](https://developer.mozilla.org/en-US/docs/Web/API/notification)

-The Notification interface of the Notifications API is used to configure and display desktop notifications to the user.
+The Web Notification interface of the Notifications API is used to configure and display desktop notifications to the user.

 ## Usage